+According to the interim report of the European Commission of June 22, 2023, Georgia needs to:

+resume constructive dialogue with civil society and implement regular and transparent consultations.

-- " Involve civil society in the implementation of 12 priorities; Involve civil society in the decision-making process at the executive, parliamentary and local levels; - " Involve NGOs in the process of creating national policies, strategic documents and action plans; - " Refrain from initiation, discussion and/or adoption of the legislation impeding activities of civil society and independent media.
+" Involve civil society in the implementation of 12 priorities;

+" Involve civil society in the decision-making process at the executive, parliamentary and local levels;

+" Involve NGOs in the process of creating national policies, strategic documents and action plans;

+" Refrain from initiation, discussion and/or adoption of the legislation impeding civil society and independent media activities.
-- According to the CSOs, most of their recommendations on judiciary reform, anti-corruption measures, democratic oversight, media and vulnerable groups remain unaddressed; - !
-Blocking ISFED from the working group on the reform of the electoral code; - GD continues a discrediting campaign against the CSOs; Initiation, discussion and adoption of legislation impeding activities of the CSOs will significantly deteriorate the conditions for civil society and will hamper their activities, as well as involvement in the decisionmaking process; - Initiation and adoption of important legislative acts without involvement of the civil society; - Recommendations of the CSOs on the Ombudsperson were ignored.

-- GD pledged to involve NGOs in implementing 12 priorities and to create the mechanisms for NGOs' effective participation; - NGOs were invited to the parliamentary working groups, albeit with limited representation; - GD blocked ISFED from participating in the election working group; - Under the coordination of the Chairman of the Parliament sporadic meetings with the representatives of civil society have been conducted, but the actual involvement of civil society organizations was not ensured; - Before the initiation of the law "On transparency of foreign influence", some useful work was carried out within the working groups.
-Some of the proposals of civil society organizations, including those related to the improvement of the electoral environment, the fight against crime, the functioning of the anti-corruption bureau, gender equality and the protection of vulnerable groups, were taken into account; - After the initiation of "Foreign Influence Transparency" draft law, the civil society expressed its clear negative position during the meeting with the Chairman of the Parliament due to its anti-European and anti-democratic nature, which was completely ignored by the ruling party.
-Civil society also tried to explain the negative aspects of the bill at the committee hearings - Despite of the explicit negative position of the civil society, media and international partners, parliamentary majority supported the draft law "On the Transparency of Foreign Influence, "which is incompatible with EU values and standards and contradicts at least 2 of the 12 recommendations of the EU Commission. - Implementation of the law could cause termination of the activities of CSOs;
+GD pledged to involve NGOs in implementing 12 priorities and to create the mechanisms for NGOs' effective participation;

+$\overleftarrow{\mathsf{X}}$ NGOs were invited to the parliamentary working groups, albeit with limited representation;

+X GD blocked ISFED from participating in the election working group;

+X Under the coordination of the Chairman of the Parliament, sporadic meetings with the representatives of civil society have been conducted, but the actual involvement of civil society organizations was not ensured;

+Sefore initiating the law "On transparency of foreign influence" in February 2023, some useful work was done within the working groups.
+Some of the proposals of civil society organizations, including those related to the improvement of the electoral environment, the fight against crime, the functioning of the anti-corruption bureau, gender equality and the protection of vulnerable groups, were taken into account;

+★ After initiating the "Foreign Influence Transparency" draft law, the civil society expressed its clear negative position during the meeting with the Chairman of the Parliament due to its anti-European and anti-democratic nature, which the ruling party completely ignored.
+Civil society also tried to explain the negative aspects of the bill at the committee hearings;

+X Despite the explicit negative position of civil society, media and international partners, the parliamentary majority supported the draft law "on the Transparency of Foreign Influence, "which is incompatible with EU values and standards and contradicts at least 2 of the 12 recommendations of the EU Commission.

+X Implementation of the law could have caused the termination of the activities of the CSOs;

-After the massive public protests and international criticism, the draft law was retracted in the second reading, which was positively evaluated by the international community.
-"Georgian Dream" promised that they will not revert to the bill; - As a result of initiation and the first hearing of legislation impeding activities of CSOs, polarization between the Government and civil society has been deepened; - Due to the Government's commitment to the principles of so-called "foreign agent" law, the CSOs (Institute for Development of Freedom of Information IDFI, Transparency International Georgia TI, Civil Society Institute and Georgian Young Lawyers Association GYLA) suspended their membership in the Open Governance Permanent Parliamentary Council advisory group.
-Even before, the administration of the Parliament deprived this group of the
+X After the massive public protests and international criticism, the draft law was retracted in the second reading, which was positively evaluated by the international community.
+"Georgian Dream" promised that they would not revert to the bill;

+★ As a result of initiation and the first hearing of legislation impeding activities of CSOs, mistrust between the Government and civil society has been deepened; ★ Due to the Government's support for so-called "foreign agent" law, the CSOs (Institute for Development of Freedom of Information IDFI, Transparency International Georgia TI, Civil Society Institute and Georgian Young Lawyers Association GYLA) suspended their membership in the Open Governance Permanent Parliamentary Council advisory group.
+Even before, the administration of the Parliament deprived this group of the right to use the working space at their disposal in the Parliament, thus worsening the conditions for their work.